kjetilho/rl-bareos/README.md

 ## Job presets

-A job normally declares a job_define for `bareos::server` to pick up.
-If `preset` is used, that declaration is the responsibility of the preset define.
-Such a preset define can additionally install scripts or other software.
+A _preset_ define can install scripts or other software on the client in addition to exporting configuration for the backup server.

 ### mysqldumpbackup